kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 ### KRC Configuration

-The KRC is implied as a server node by the *lack* of a `krc_client` configuration.
+The KRC is enabled as a replication parameter.
 This informs the node that it must not contact other nodes for its replication topology, and it prepares the node for serving that replication metadata.
 This is analgous to a single node operation configuration.